renatoasilva/money-transfer-jersey2/README.md

 java -jar target/Money-Transfer-jar-with-dependencies.jar
 ```

-* Or using an IDE, using the class `com.rsilva.rest.Main`.
+* Or using an IDE, using the class `com.rsilva.rest.App`.